AleksandarDzudzevic/Project_Unit_3/README.md

 **Python** is a versatile language and can be used for a wide range of applications, including web development, scientific computing, data analysis, artificial intelligence, and more.
 This versatility makes it a good choice for building a wide range of applications, including custom software.[^1] Python has a large and active community of users and developers.
 This means that there is a wealth of resources available to help you learn the language and build your application, as well as a large pool of talented developers who can contribute to your project.[^2] Python has a simple, intuitive syntax that makes it easy for new users to learn and for experienced developers to quickly pick up.
 This makes it a good choice for building applications quickly and with fewer bugs, as well as for prototyping new ideas.[^3]
 #### Why KivyMD?
 One of the main advantages of using **KivyMD** is that it allows developers to build applications that can run on multiple platforms, including Android, iOS, and Windows.
 This makes it an ideal choice for those who want to reach a wide audience with their apps.
 KivyMD is designed to be user-friendly and intuitive, making it easy for developers of all skill levels to get started with creating their own applications.
 This can help to save time and effort, allowing developers to focus on creating their app's functionality and features.
 KivyMD offers a wide range of customization options that allow developers to tailor their apps to meet the specific needs of their users.
 From changing the look and feel of the interface to adding custom animations, the library offers a variety of options to make an app truly unique.[^4]
+When compared to another UI creating software such as Flutter, KivyMD has more advantage on some components like more supportive online community, user-friendliness but most importantly KivyMD is better as it can work with python coding language while Flutter cannot which therefore is more suitable in this project.[^5]
 #### Why SQL?
 **SQL** is designed to handle large amounts of data efficiently, making it an ideal choice for applications that need to store and manage a large amount of information.
 This makes it an ideal choice for applications that need to scale as they grow, as SQL databases can be easily expanded to meet the needs of the application.
 SQL databases allow for the storage of structured data, which can be easily queried and manipulated.
 This makes it easier to find the information you need, and to perform complex data analysis tasks.
 SQL databases are highly reliable, and offer features such as transaction management and data integrity to ensure that the data stored in the database remains accurate and up-to-date.
-This makes SQL an ideal choice for applications that need to store critical data that must be maintained even in the event of a power outage or other failure.[^5]
+This makes SQL an ideal choice for applications that need to store critical data that must be maintained even in the event of a power outage or other failure.[^6]

 # Criterion B: Solution Overview
 ### Test Plan